utsanjan/Google-Meet-Attender-Bot/README.md

 Google Meet Attender Bot
 <br>
 </h1>
-<p align="center">This BOT will attend your online
+<p align="center">This BOT will attend your online Google
-<br>Google Meet classes on your behalf.
+<br>Meet classes on behalf of behalf.
 <br>No need of taking any extra stress
 <br>for your online meetings.</p>